-Many of the complaints were related to shipping or return problems, and most were resolved by Audien either through refunds or further explanations of the return and warranty policies.
+Some of the customer complaints concerned shipping or return problems, and most were resolved by Audien either through refunds or further explanations of the return and warranty policies.

-Audien’s rating on Trustpilot is more favorable, with an average of 3.9 out of 5 stars and 273 customer reviews.
+Audien’s rating on Trustpilot is an average of 4 out of 5 stars and 370 customer reviews.
 The positive reviews mention how people who had difficulty keeping up with conversations had a much easier time with Audien hearing aids.

 Most of the complaints on Trustpilot were concerned with refunds or the timeliness of customer service to complaints.